v1.1.0 - Open Source · MIT

 Manage Metadata

-Mark files as uploaded or deleted (soft delete) with bulk operations and per-file action modals.
+Mark files as uploaded or deleted (soft delete) with bulk operations and optional disk deletion.

 Background Scanning

-Non-blocking scan jobs with SHA-256 hashing, duplicate detection, progress tracking, and job termination.
+Non-blocking scan jobs with SHA-256 hashing, duplicate detection, real-time progress tracking (scanning → hashing → completed), and job termination.

 Job Queue

-Active job progress with status badges, progress bars, collapsible duplicate lists, and searchable history.
+Active job progress with status badges, progress bars, inline duplicate lists, ETA display, and searchable history.

 Why Library Watcher?